fhalde/jsontap/README.md

 jsontap lets you `await` fields and iterate array item as soon as they appear – without waiting for full JSON completion.
 Overlap model generation with execution: dispatch tool calls earlier, update interfaces sooner, and cut end-to-end latency.

-Built on top of [ijson](https://github.com/ICRAR/ijson), it gives you an awaitable, path-oriented, instant access to your JSON payload so you can write sequential-looking code.
+Built on top of [ijson](https://github.com/ICRAR/ijson), it provides awaitable, path-based access to your JSON payload, letting you write code that feels sequential while still operating on streaming data.

 For more details, here's the blog [post](https://fhalde.github.io/posts/jsontap/).